fleetdm/fleet/handbook/product/README.md

 - While drafting, engage engineering to gain insight into technical costs and feasibility.

+### Working with Figma

+#### Create a new file

+When starting a new draft:

+- Create a new file inside the [Fleet product](https://www.figma.com/files/project/17318630/%F0%9F%94%9C%F0%9F%93%A6-Fleet-EE%C2%AE-(product)?fuid=1234929285759903870) project by duplicating "\[TEMPLATE\] Starter file" (pinned to the top of the project).
+- Rename each Figma file to include the number and name of the corresponding issue on the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board). (e.g. # 11766 Instructions for Autopilot enrollment).
+-  Starter file will have 3 predefined pages: Cover, Ready, and Scratchpad.
+    -  **Cover page.** This page has a component with issue number, issue name, and status fields.
+There are 3 statuses: Work in progress, Approved, and Released (the main source of truth is still the drafting board).
+    -  **Ready page.** Use to keep all screens relevant for design reviews and development.
+    -  **Scratchpad page.** Use to move all screens that are not relevant for design reviews or development and might be useful in the future.

 #### Keep projects/files clean and up-to-date

-- Once your designs are reviewed and approved, change the status on the cover page of the relevant Figma file and move the issue to the "Designed" column
+- Once your designs are reviewed and approved, change the status on the cover page of the relevant Figma file and move the issue to the "Designed" column.
 - After each release (every 3 weeks) make sure you change the status on the cover page of the relevant Figma files that you worked on during the sprint to "Released".

 #### Questions and missing information